 Born in West Africa, Almamy obtained Masters in media & communications, specialised in investigative journalism and LLM Human Rights Law.
 He co-founded and co-chairs E-JAG (Exiled Journalist Action Group – West Midlands) MARCO (Migrant, Asylum Seekers & Refugee Community Organisation) and the MU (Migrants Union).
 He has produced and authored documentaries and drama that tackle immigration and human rights issues.
 He is a regular speaker at conferences and is particularly interested in solving the problems faced by destitute migrants.
 He has worked with various reputable organisations for the last nine years and currently is the Casework Coordinator for the British Red Cross Refugee Support & International Family Tracing: Essex, Bedfordshire & Hertfordshire

 Angie currently works for Avaaz, a 35 million person global civic movement working to ensure that the views and values of the world’s people shape key decisions.
 Prior to that Angie helped establish British Future, a think-tank addressing issues around identity, integration, migration and opportunity .
 Before completing her Masters in Refugee Studies and Community Development from the University of East London, Angie spent seven years at TPG, a leading global private investment firm, dividing her career between firms located in San Francisco and London and working closely with her team across Asia.

 Early on in her career she worked as the Development and Membership Manager at The Health Museum whose mission was to promote healthy lifestyle choices.
 In her spare time she has been actively involved in working with asylum seekers and refugees as a mentor and volunteer placement advisor through the International Rescue Committee, Refugee Transitions, the British Red Cross, Evelyn Oldfield Unit, and the Refugee Support Network and also travelled through Southern California as Ambassador for the Worldwide Classroom, visiting university campuses to promote academic study abroad.

-He was at Moat Housing where he was CEO for four years.
-Prior to this, he was Chief Executive of CityWest Homes, managing 22,000 homes for Westminster City Council, and Executive Director of Operations for Remploy, which employs 6,000 people with disabilities.
+Brian joined Metropolitan from Moat housing association where he was Chief Executive Officer for four years.
+Prior to this he was Chief Executive of CityWest Homes, managing 22,000 homes for Westminster City Council, and Executive Director of Operations for Remploy, which provides employment opportunities for people with disabilities.

 Paul Birtill, Director of Metropolitan Migration Foundation